King Albert Park MRT station

 King Albert Park MRT station is an underground Mass Rapid Transit (MRT) station on the Downtown Line (DTL) in Bukit Timah, Singapore.
 Located at the western end of Bukit Timah Road at the junction of Blackmore Drive, this station serves the private residential estates along the Bukit Timah corridor.
-Sites surrounding the station include the Methodist Girls' School and the preserved Bukit Timah Railway Station.
+Sites surrounding the station include Methodist Girls' School, Ngee Ann Polytechnic, and the preserved Bukit Timah Railway Station.

 First announced as Blackmore MRT station in July 2008, the station was constructed as part of DTL Stage 2 (DTL2).
 Construction was briefly delayed due to residents' concerns of the tunnel launch shaft near their estate, and the sudden dissolution of Alpine Bau contracted to construct the station.
 Initially forecast to open in mid-2016, the station opened earlier on 27 December 2015 along with the other DTL2 stations.
-In September 2022, the station was announced to interchange with the future Cross Island line (CRL).
+In September 2022, the station was announced to interchange with the future Cross Island Line (CRL).
 The station features an Art-in-Transit artwork The Natural History of Singapore's Mythical Botanic Creatures by the Artists Caravan.